rupeshsai0446/movietrailer/README.md

 When we run the python files in python idle a html file is created.

 We can run it anywhere on required browser.

+We can run the file by opening default browser and then  typing the local host number then we will get the libraries of cgi-bin.After that we add extension python file.